knpuniversity/symfony/knpu/extra-doctrine-collections/entity-type-checkboxes.md

 but it doesn't know what field in `User` it should use as the display value.
 So, it tries - and fails *epicly* - to cast the object to a string.

-There's two ways to fix this, but I likes to add a `choice_label` option.
+There's two ways to fix this, but I like to add a `choice_label` option.
 Set it to `email` to use that property as the visible text.

 Try it again.
 Nice!

 As expected, three of the users are pre-selected.
 So, does it save?
-Uncheck AquaNote 3, check AquaNote 2 and hit save.
+Uncheck Aquanaut3, check Aquanaut2 and hit save.
 It does!
 Behind the scenes, Doctrine just deleted one row from the join table and inserted another.

 ## EntityType: Customizing the Query